Monday – Friday 10am-4pm, Weekends and public holidays 10am-2pm

 Cromwell Shepherd started a Studio in July 1923 but had taken photos in Cambridge 19 years earlier.

 From the 1930s onward, Whites Aviation have taken aerial photos throughout New Zealand.
-Cambridge has been on their flight path and many shots can be had by contacting the National Library in Wellington.
+Cambridge has been on their flight path and many of these aerial photographs can be obtained on Digital NZ and Retrolens.

 Vic Butler came to Cambridge in November 1945 and stayed for 21 years.
 Also after World War II, Reg Buckingham took up photography as a hobby.
 He and Vic Butler took photos for the local newspaper, the Cambridge Independent and the Cambridge Museum is fortunate to have the Buckingham negative collection.